 This is the time of year where everyone decides *THIS IS THE YEAR THEY ARE GOING TO LOSE WEIGHT* but guess what?!
 They won’t.
 Why?
 Not because people don’t care about their health, but because diets don’t work.

 There are a million and a half reasons why diets don’t work, which you can read more on here.
 For one, most people who lose weight through dieting gain it back.
 It’s also UNHEALTHY TO NOT EAT just so you can control the shape of your body.

 All of that isn’t the point, however.
 The real point is that this is the time of year when diet ads run rampant and people everywhere are talking about their bodies, about their new exercise regimes, and about “losing that weight they put on during the holidays.”

-I already wrote a post about my new year’s resolutions, and how they all have to do with recovery, my mental health, and just living a good life, but I think it’s important to recognize how hard of a time this can be for people in recovery.
+I already wrote a post about some anti-diet New Year’s resolutions, but I think it’s important to recognize how hard of a time this can be for people in recovery.

 The holidays are hard enough, but when you add in the post holiday let-down (yes, it’s a thing!) and then factor in the triggering shit people say this time of year, January can be a month from hell.

 If you’re like me and you live somewhere cold, it can be even worse.

 Over the past year, I’ve collected some of my *favorite* diet ads and captioned them with my thoughts pertaining to how STUPID they are.